Tag: QLD smoke alarm legislation

 • be either hardwired or powered by a non-removeable 10-year battery

-Where Must Interconnected Smoke Alarms Be Installed?
+Where Must Smoke Alarms in Queensland Be Installed?

-In QLD, interconnected smoke detectors must be installed on each storey:
+Smoke alarms in Queensland must be installed on each storey:

 • inside every bedroom